-Infertility is diagnosed when a couple does not get pregnant after one year of regular, unprotected intercourse.
-Primary infertility is the term describing couples who have never conceieved.
-Secondary infertility is the term used when a couple has achieved pregnancy previously regardless of whether the pregnancy was carried to term or not.
-30% of infertile women are primary infertile while 70% have had one or more pregnancies previously.
+30% of infertile women are primarily infertile, while 70% have previously had one or more pregnancies.
 8-10% of women between the ages of 15-44 will have difficulty getting pregnant.
 These numbers can vary between different countries.
-It is the responsibility of the infertility specialitst to diagnose and inform the patient throroughly about their chances of conceiving.
-Particularly among women over the age of 35, or women who have been tested to have decreased chance of getting pregnant should be advised of ways to speed up the process.
+It is the responsibility of the infertility specialists to diagnose and inform the patient thoroughly about their chances of conceiving.
+Particularly among women over the age of 35, or women who have been tested to have decreased chance of getting pregnant, should be advised of ways to speed up the process.

 Infertility may be caused by several different factors in either the male or female reproductive systems.
 However, it is sometimes not possible to explain the causes of infertility.